 We practice a variety of meditations, including mindfulness of breath, ambient sound, loving-kindness meditation, mantra and others.
 All meditations are presented in a secular form free from religious language and ritual.
 We often discuss scientific research on meditation that shows how it can reduce stress and elevate mood.
 Plus we talk about our lives and provide mutual support in a warm and confidential setting.
 This is the emotional and visceral side of Humanism.
 It’s a great place for both those who want to learn how to meditate and for experienced meditators who want to try out new techniques and meet like-minded people and new friends.

 We generally start off meetings with an introduction, followed by a breath meditation or other type of meditation, and concluding with a discussion and sharing of joys and concerns.
-If there is interest, people often go out afterwards for a bite to eat in Harvard Square.

 We have been meeting since 2009.
 Our meditations have been collected into a book, Secular Meditation: 32 Practices for Cultivating Inner Peace, Compassion, and Joy by Rick Heller.
 Rick leads many of our meditations, but we are interested in cultivating new meditation leaders—maybe you!